neithernut/dr.w.falls/doc/design/ServerClient.md

 ## Player connection tasks

 As described above, we'll spawn one task for each player connection.
-Each task will hold a `Sender` and `Receiver` for the current phase.
-Upon receiving a transition message, the task will assume the new `Sender` and `Receiver`, replacing the old ones (i.e. those will be dropped).
+Each task will hold a `Receiver` for game phase updates, from which it may derive the `Sender`s and `Receiver`s specific for the current phase as well as a handle for detecting transitions.

-As phase transitions are driven by those transition messages, we won't need to duplicate the transition logic from the game control task.
+As phase transitions are driven by the game phase updates, we won't need to duplicate the transition logic from the game control task.
 And centralizing that logic is one objective of the game control task.
 However, we'll split the logic into phase-specific functions just as we split the logic among phase-specific control functions in the central task.
-Each of those functions will take as input the contents of a transition message initiating the phase and return either the contents of the contents of the transition message for the next phase or an end of game indication.
-We'll decouple the phase-specific functions the same way we do for the game control task.
+Each of those functions will take as input the perquisite data.

 The main task will be responsible for consuming (or rather discarding) all input from the client not consumed by a phase function when transitioning from one